- New at the Merc: Replicas of All 50 state highpoint benchmarks and tote bags

-- Issue #102 of “Apex to Zenith” Fourth Quarter 2012
+- Issue #102 of “Apex to Zenith” Third Quarter 2013

-- 2013 Highpointers Calendar at HP Merc
+- 2014 Highpointers Calendar at HP Merc

-- Apex Challenge 2 Seeks to Place Highpointers on Every Summit on June 29, 2014
+- Apex Challenge 2 Seeks to Place Highpointers on Every Summit on June 29, 2019

-- Tennessee to Host 2014 Highpointers Convention
+- Tennessee to Host 2014 Highpointers Convention July 24-26

 Tags***Top Stories*** 7 Summits Accidents Adventures Alaska Animals Arizona Arkansas Asia Avalanches Books British Isles California Canada Colorado Dogs Europe Everest Fatal General Hawaii Helicopter Rescues Highpoint (States) News Highpoint News (world) Idaho Kentucky Maine Massachusetts Missouri Montana Multimedia New Hampshire New York North Carolina Offbeat Oregon Records States Technology Tennessee Trip Reports Utah Vermont Washington Wyoming